Gilles de Rais: Early life

-Abbot Eugène Bossard (1853–1905) relies on the Dominican friar Augustin du Paz, who dates the marriage of the parents to February 5, 1404.
+Abbé Eugène Bossard (1853–1905) relies on the Dominican friar Augustin du Paz, who dates the marriage of the parents to February 5, 1404.
 Based on the length of a pregnancy, Bossard then calculated that Gilles de Rais "probably came into the world around September or October of the same year".

 Dr. Jules Hébert, vice-president of the Academic Society of Brest, agreed with Bossard's interpretation, but expanded the time frame: "The birth of Gilles de Rays must therefore have taken place in the last months of 1404, or at the beginning of the following year, as no historian has given an exact date."

 In his article on Gilles de Rais's youth, Ambroise Ledru (1849–1935), president of the Maine Province Historical Society, reproduced several testimonies gathered during a judicial inquiry carried out in Angers in 1461–1462 at the request of René de Rais, Gilles's younger brother.
 This document includes statements from two Champtocé residents: a helmsman named Jean Rousseau and a sergeant named Michel Guiot.
 The first witness claims to have attended Gilles de Rais's baptism some 52 years earlier (around 1409 or 1410), in the parish church of Saint-Père de Champtocé, while the second affirms that Gilles was born "55 years ago or thereabouts,” around 1406 or 1407.

 According to the same angevin survey, the marriage of Guy de Laval and Marie de Craon was celebrated by Jean du Bellay, abbot of Saint-Florent de Saumur; however, the latter did not become abbot of the said place until 1405.

 Archivist René Blanchard emphasized that the legal instruments dated February 5 and 17, 1404 "constantly speak of marriage to the future and leave no doubt on this point"; consequently, "Gilles was born at the earliest at the end of 1404."
 Assuming that Gilles de Rais could not have begun his military career too young before "soon reaching the highest ranks,” Blanchard adds that "it does not seem possible to put Gilles’s birth much further back than a year after his parents' union."
 Blanchard also judges 1407 to be too late, giving no credence to Michel Guiot's testimony on the grounds that the sergeant erroneously dates Jean de Craon's death.

-Matei Cazacu builds on Blanchard's remarks, but also points out that Jean de Craon and Guy de Laval had to submit the deed of their agreement to the Parlement of Paris prior to the marriage.
+Archivist-paleographer Matei Cazacu builds on Blanchard's remarks, but also points out that Jean de Craon and Guy de Laval had to submit the deed of their agreement to the Parlement of Paris prior to the marriage.
 The homologation took place on May 2, 1404; this procedure delayed Guy de Laval and Marie de Craon's nuptials by as much, thus postponing the birth of their first child "to 1405 at the earliest".
 Besides, Cazacu suggests that Gilles de Rais's birth or baptism date could possibly coincide with Saint Giles' feast day on September 1st, hence his first name.